Chen-Abudi/travel_love/README.md

 ## 🛠️ Future Possible Improvements

-- [ ] Adding blog to images popup in gallery.
+- [ ] A blog popup can be added to each image in the gallery.

 ## 💎 Live Project